Reynoutria japonica: Distribution and habitat

 It is native to East Asia in Japan, China and Korea.
 In North America and Europe, the species has successfully established itself in numerous habitats, and is classified as a pest and invasive species in several countries.
+Spread in invaded ranges is mainly vegetative, through rhizome pieces, stem fragments and soil contaminated with plant material; waterways, construction activity and garden waste can move these propagules over longer distances.
+Many introduced populations are dominated by male-sterile clonal plants, but seed set, hybridisation with giant knotweed and the production of viable seed by Bohemian knotweed have also been reported.

 As an invasive species

 Japanese knotweed (Fallopia japonica) found on the Danish island of Zealand.
-What is striking are the densely arranged hollow trunks, which are visually reminiscent of bamboo.
+The densely arranged hollow trunks are visually reminiscent of bamboo.

 This species is listed by the World Conservation Union as one of the world's worst invasive species.

 It is a frequent colonizer of temperate riparian ecosystems, roadsides, and waste places.
-It forms thick, dense colonies that completely crowd out any other herbaceous species and is now considered one of the worst invasive exotics in parts of the eastern United States.
+It forms thick, dense colonies that can crowd out other herbaceous species and is now considered one of the worst invasive exotics in parts of the eastern United States.
+The species' competitive effect is produced by rapid shoot growth, dense canopy cover, and persistent leaf and stem litter that can suppress the germination and growth of other plants beneath stands.
+Dense monospecific stands can reduce native plant assemblages and modify ecosystem functioning, including nutrient cycling.
 The success of the species has been partially attributed to its tolerance of a very wide range of conditions, including drought, different soil types, variable soil pH, and high salinity.
 Its rhizomes can survive temperatures of -35 °C and can extend 7 m horizontally and 3 m deep, making removal by excavation extremely difficult.
 The plant is also resilient in response to cutting, vigorously resprouting from the roots.

 Impact

-This antique locomotive at Beekbergen, Netherlands, is overgrown by knotweed.
+This antique locomotive NS Class 200 at Beekbergen, Netherlands, is overgrown by knotweed.
 A few years before, it was free of knotweed.

-Japanese knotweed has a strong and extensive root system that can penetrate through the cracks of hard surfaces such as concrete, asphalt, and brick.
-As the plant grows, it can cause significant damage to building foundations, walls, and drainage systems, which can be very costly to repair.
-Its invasive roots can also damage concrete foundations, buildings, roads, paving, retaining walls, and architectural sites.
-Additionally, the plant's dense growth can impede water flow, increasing the risk of flooding by reducing the capacity of flood channels to carry water.
+Japanese knotweed has a strong and extensive root system that can exploit cracks and weaknesses in hard surfaces such as concrete, asphalt, and brick.
+As the plant grows, it can damage vulnerable paving, walls, drains, retaining structures and architectural sites, and dense growth can impede access and maintenance.
+Recent scientific literature describes the threat of property damage as partly a perceived risk, while noting that this perception has nevertheless affected mortgage lending and housing valuation.

-Recent reporting suggests that Japanese knotweed is not nearly as destructive to structures as once thought.
-Damage appears to only occur at or near areas that were already compromised.

 Japanese knotweed shades out other vegetation, grows over buildings and other structures, encourages fire, and damages paved surfaces.